digital-asset/dazl-client/docs/migrating.rst

 the way that time works over the Ledger API.
 Clients no longer need to behave differently for ledgers that run in static time vs. real time mode.

 The default time model for the DAML SDK Sandbox has changed to real time.
-Consequently, the `dazl` APIs for manipulating static time have been removed and no replacement API is available.
+Consequently, the Daml Python bindings APIs for manipulating static time have been removed and no replacement API is available.
 Static time is generally only useful in non-production contexts and use cases that require static time are better addressed with DAML scenarios.